 Our research focuses on present changes in media and journalism.
-"News" is no longer a format that is bound exclusively to classical mass media like tv, radio and print but has become more difficult to grasp.
+"News" is no longer a format that is bound exclusively to classical mass media like tv, radio, and print, but has become more difficult to grasp.
 News spread in new ways that have a backlash on its content.
 The mediality and intermediality of the new environment for news have created an ecosystem of technical tools – partly deriving from fictional genres like computer games or movies – and information channels in which the borders between the traditional mass media become blurred and new media types emerge.
-Today, the presentation of news employs texts, (moving) pictures and often also music.
-Information is often no longer gained and spread through the traditional channels but through individual networks as perhaps embodied best by social media groups in the internet.
-News spread often quicker through new media channels and become more and more emotionalized and aestheticized.
-What becomes blurred is the border between facts and opinions of individuals, the origin of information and the definition of professionalism in journalism.
+Today, the presentation of news employs texts, (moving) pictures, and often also music.
+Information is often no longer gained and spread through the traditional channels, but through individual networks as, perhaps, embodied best by social media groups on the internet.
+News often spread quicker through new media channels and become more and more emotionalized and aestheticized.
+What becomes blurred is the border between facts and opinions of individuals, the origin of information, and the definition of professionalism in journalism.

 To describe and analyze these dramatic changes in mass media is the aim of our research.
 Given the immense diversity and circumference of this research object, many approaches are possible.
 We have chosen the following: